Published on March 23, 2020 – Last Updated on March 29, 2022

 - You have no emotional feeling for the people you care about (parents, spouse, kids)

 - You feel like your body is distorted (such as being bigger or smaller)

 - Either feeling that you can’t control your speech or movements or that you are a robot

 - Your memories have no emotional attachment to them

 What Causes Disassociation/ Derealization Disorder?

-There are several risk factors that can bring an onset of disassociative disorders.
-It is not uncommon for people who have the disorder to have experienced some kind of trauma in their life.
+Several risk factors can bring an onset of disassociative disorders.
+In addition, it is not uncommon for people who have the disorder to have experienced some trauma in their life.
 This could include: